Overtime Calculator

 Does overtime apply to salaried employees?

 Salaried employees earning below the FLSA threshold ($684/week) may qualify for overtime.
 Above that threshold, they're generally classified as exempt.
-Always confirm your FLSA classification with your HR department or an employment attorney.
+Confirm your FLSA classification with HR or an employment attorney before assuming the calculation result applies to your case.

 What is the current federal FLSA salary threshold?